 I recycle cottage cheese and sour cream containers to freeze bulk purchases of ground beef in.
 I have discovered that 1 lb. of ground beef fits in a 16 oz. container.
-I have also found that ground beef frozen in a circle (like the container) thaws much more quickly (especially in the microwave!) than if I freeze it flat in rectangles in a freeze bag.

 When I freeze my own hamburger patties, I cut pieces of freezer paper into squares a little bit bigger than the patties.
 I put two pieces of the paper between each patty, slick side towards the patties.
-When I go to use the frozen patties, they don't stick together because of the freezer paper.

 When I buy meat in larger quantities, this is how I package them for the freezer.
 I patty up my 8 oz. burgers.
 You can pull them out 2 at a time, for meals that call for a pound.